Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 An inability to identify issues is usually seen as an indication that you did not stretch to meet or exceed expectations, that you were not sufficiently critical or objective in your analysis, or that you lack modesty and humility.
 Within the process, no problem is itself a problem.

 Process management is one of the essential pillars on which Operational Excellence rests.
-It can keep your business afloat during times of change, both internal and external, whether you are onboarding new clients or facing emerging technologies and new competition.
+It can keep your business afloat during times of internal and external change, whether you are onboarding new clients or facing emerging technologies and new competition.

 Luckily, when it comes to tools and techniques, you have several options from which to choose.